-JBossFuse:karaf@root> fabric:create --new-user AdminUser --new-user-

-password AdminPass

---zookeeper-password ZooPass
+'''

---resolver manualip --manual-ip StaticIPAddress --wait-forprovisioning
+JBossFuse:karaf@root> fabric:create --new-user AdminUser --new-userpassword AdminPass --new-user-role Administrator --zookeeperpassword ZooPass --resolver manualip --manual-ip StaticIPAddress --

+wait-for-provisioning

+'''

 The current container, named root by default, becomes a Fabric Server with a registry service installed.
 Initially, this is the only container in the fabric.
+The --new-user, --new-user.

-The --new-user and --new-user-password options specify the credentials for a new administrator user.
+password, and --new-user-role options specify the credentials for a new Administrator user.
 The Zookeeper password is used to protect sensitive data in the Fabric registry service (all of the nodes under /fabric).
 The --manual-ip option specifies the Fabric Server's static IP address StaticIPAddress (see the section called "Static IP address required for Fabric Server").

-For more details on fabric: create see section "Description" in "Console Reference" section "Description" in "Console Reference".
+For more details on fabric:create see section "fabric:create" in "Console Reference".